hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 8
 # TinyML should be inexpensive
 ### As Educators we purchase kits that allow students to experience many facets of Robotics and Embedded Machine Learning, however the big picture goal is for student's to be able to design specific combinations of components that they have a Proof of Concept that the components can do the job.
-The indivisual componenets can be very cheap.
+The individual components can be very cheap.
 The $111 Arduino PortentaH7 chip costs $2.80

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>